rtlewis1/GTK/README.md

-joy! is a new GTK, xfwm4, openbox-3, GNOME-Shell and Cinnamon light-mode theme which showcases a color scheme that is highly readable, colorful, and fun.
+joy! is a new GTK, xfwm4, openbox-3, GNOME-Shell and Cinnamon light-mode and dark-mode theme which showcases a color scheme that is highly readable, colorful, and fun.
 The theme represents a careful crafting of modernized Numix elements, which have been structurally modified to have an out front look and lots of rounded corners - all aiming to bring a clean, colorful, and festive experience to your desktop.

 Tremendous thanks to the Numix team for inspiration, expertise and contributions at: "https://github.com/numixproject/".
 It is always a pleasure to be a part of any work you have advanced.